-Many bnaters may not be aware they've spilled fuel.
-Unless you take precautions, drips can end up in the water when fuel back-splashus out of the tank, when it discharges out of the vent from over-filling or expansion, or when it drips off the nozzle.
+Many boaters may not be aware they've spilled fuel, Unless you take precautions, drips can end up in the water when fuel back-splashes out of the tank, when it discharges out of the vent from over-filling or expansion, or when it drips of the nozale.

 It can kill fish and other aquatic life, and can cause longterm damage to the surrounding habitat.
 What will you do to help?
 Know how much fuel your tanks hold.
-Bill only to 90% capacity to leave room for expansion especially during warm weather.
+Fill only to 90% capacity to leave room for expansion especially during warm weather.
 Don't top off your tanks.